Explore the Levels of Change Management

 Effective change management processes boost productivity and retention, fostering lasting organizational success.

-Understanding the Relationship Between Organization Development and Change Management
+Understanding the Relationship Between Organizational Development and Change Management

-To grasp the relationship between Organization Development (OD) and Change Management (CM), consider OD the architect of change—designing the long-term strategic plan for your company's future.
-Change Management, on the other hand, is the builder—it takes the architect's designs and turns them into reality, one step at a time.
+To grasp the relationship between OD and change management, consider OD the architect of change—designing the long-term strategic plan for your company's future.
+Change management, on the other hand, is the builder—it takes the architect's designs and turns them into reality, one step at a time.

 Here's a straightforward way to put this into practice: